ChrstphrHll/npc_gen/students/Evyn Fenton.md

 ---
 # Evyn Fenton
 ### Description
-- Half-Orc Rouge from Chillwild Peaks
+- Half-Orc Rouge from Magmus Centerhold
 - 2nd year Protection student in Elkenval
 - shoulder length wavy blonde hair that's plain, Pale Blue eyes, and Pale Green skin
 - Is Well-rounded and Perverse, and has Spiritualism as their ideal
+- Speaks in a strong, direct, sudden manner

 ### Notes